binbashar/le-ref-architecture-doc/docs/user-guide/cookbooks/argocd-external-cluster.md

 ![ArgoCD External Cluster](/assets/diagrams/argocd-externalcluster-bigpicture.png)

+!!!
+Warning
+    If two or more cluster wide ArgoCD instances will be deployed in the same cluster, please see [these notes](#notes-on-multiple-argocd-instances-in-the-same-cluster)!!!!

 ### Assumptions

 We are assuming the [**binbash Leverage**](https://leverage.binbash.co/) [Landing Zone](https://leverage.binbash.co/try-leverage/) is deployed, two accounts called `shared` and `apps-devstg` were created and a region `us-east-1` is being used.
 In any case you can adapt these examples to other scenarios.